nychealth/covid-vaccine-data/README.md

 * **Doses Delivered**: The number of COVID-19 vaccine doses that have been delivered to immunizing providers in NYC since December 13, 2020.
 Doses delivered to facilities or programs managed by New York State (NYS), Federal Emergency Management Agency (FEMA), and the Center for Disease Control (CDC), including Long-term Care Facility and Retail Pharmacy Programs, are reported separately from doses delivered to New York City health care providers.
 * **Doses Administered**: The number of COVID-19 vaccine doses that have been administered in NYC and reported to the CIR.
 This includes doses administered to NYC residents, and to non-NYC residents who are eligible for vaccination, such as those who work in NYC.
 Of the vaccines currently authorized for emergency use in the United States, two vaccines (Pfizer-BioNTech and Moderna) require two doses, and one vaccine (Johnson & Johnson/Janssen) requires a single dose.
 * **Doses on Hand**: The number of COVID-19 vaccine doses available for NYC facilities and providers to use.
-This excludes doses reserved for the CDC’s Long-term Care Facility Program or Retail Pharmacy Program, and vaccination hubs located in NYC, but managed by NYS or FEMA.
+This excludes doses reserved for the CDC's Long-term Care Facility Program or Retail Pharmacy Program, and vaccination hubs located in NYC, but managed by NYS or FEMA.
 Dose 1 on-hand includes both single dose vaccines and first doses of a two-dose vaccine series.
 Dose 2 on-hand refers to second dose vaccine available to complete the two-dose vaccine series.
-* **People Vaccinated**: The number of adults ages 18 and over who have been vaccinated with COVID-19 vaccine in NYC based on CIR reporting.
+* **People Vaccinated**: The number of people who have been vaccinated with COVID-19 vaccine in NYC based on CIR reporting.
+This includes all ages, including those under 18 years old, as people aged 16 and 17 years are currently eligible for COVID-19 vaccination.
 This definition is further broken down into the subparts below.
-    * **Partially Vaccinated**: The number of adults who have received only the first dose of a two-dose COVID-19 vaccine series.
+    * **Partially Vaccinated**: The number of people who have received only the first dose of a two-dose COVID-19 vaccine series.
-    * **Fully Vaccinated**: The number of adults who have received either: a.) both doses of a two-dose COVID-19 vaccine series or b.) a dose of a single-dose COVID-19 vaccine.
-Currently, Pfizer-BioNtech and Moderna are two-dose vaccine series, and Johnson & Johnson’s Janssen COVID-19 vaccine is a single dose vaccine.
+    * **Fully Vaccinated**: The number of people who have received either: a.) both doses of a two-dose COVID-19 vaccine series or b.) a dose of a single-dose COVID-19 vaccine.
+Currently, Pfizer-BioNtech and Moderna are two-dose vaccine series, and Johnson & Johnson's Janssen COVID-19 vaccine is a single dose vaccine.
+At this time, only the Pfizer-BioNtech vaccine has received FDA approval for use in people aged 16 and 17 years.
-    * **At least one dose**: The number of adults partially or fully vaccinated who have received either: a.) one or two doses of a two-dose COVID-19 vaccine series or b.) a single-dose COVID-19 vaccine.
+    * **At least one dose**: The number of people partially or fully vaccinated who have received either: a.) one or two doses of a two-dose COVID-19 vaccine series or b.) a single-dose COVID-19 vaccine.

-**All Adults Vaccinated**: This section includes both NYC and non-NYC residents.
-Non-NYC residents include adults eligible for vaccination in NYC who reside outside the city, and adults with unknown place of residence.
-Proportions reflect the percentage of adults belonging to a specific demographic group among those vaccinated.
-Please refer to the section on NYC Adult Population to best compare vaccination coverage across demographic groups.
+**All People Vaccinated**: This section includes both NYC and non-NYC residents.
+Non-NYC residents include people eligible for vaccination in NYC who reside outside the city, and people with unknown place of residence.
+Proportions reflect the percentage of people belonging to a specific demographic group among those vaccinated.
+Please refer to the section on NYC Vaccination Coverage to best compare vaccination coverage across demographic groups.

-**NYC Adult Population and NYC Adults by ZIP**: Data is restricted to NYC residents 18 and older.
-The percent of NYC residents vaccinated is calculated against the total adult population for a specific geographic area or demographic category.
+**NYC Vaccination Coverage and Geography**: Data are restricted to NYC residents.
+The percent of NYC residents vaccinated is calculated against the total population for a specific geographic area or demographic category.
 Population counts are derived from interpolated intercensal population estimates updated in 2020.
 The NYC Health Department produced these population estimates based on estimates from the U.S. Census Bureau and NYC Department of City Planning.
 Data in these sections can be used to compare vaccination coverage between demographic categories and geographies.

 ###### *Population estimates were updated on November 9, 2020, to reflect annual population estimates for all New Yorkers as of July 1, 2019.
-These estimates are prior to the COVID-19 outbreak, and therefore, do not represent any changes to NYC’s population in the past year.*
+These estimates are prior to the COVID-19 outbreak, and therefore, do not represent any changes to NYC's population in the past year.*

 ***

 ## Demographic Characteristics
-More than 90% of the data reported to the CIR come from Health Care Provider Electronic Health Record systems that are not managed by the NYC Health Department.
-Data are restricted to adults ages 18 and over.
+More than 90% of the data reported to the CIR come from Health Care Provider Electronic Health Record systems that are not managed by the NYC Health Department..

 **ZIP Codes and ZCTAs**: